Xavier Cooks: Washington Wizards (2023)

 On 17 March 2023, Cooks signed with the Washington Wizards of the National Basketball Association (NBA).
 He made his NBA debut the next day, recording two rebounds in five and a half minutes against the Sacramento Kings.
 In the Wizards' final game of the season on 9 April, he recorded 10 points and 14 rebounds in 35 minutes as a starter against the Houston Rockets.

 On 23 October 2023, Cooks was waived by the Wizards.

 Chiba Jets Funabashi (2023–2024)

 On 21 November 2023, Cooks signed with Chiba Jets Funabashi of the B.League.
 The team won the EASL championship for the 2023–24 season.
 He averaged over 13 points and eight rebounds in 52 appearances with the Jets.

-Return to Sydney (2024–present)
+Sydney Kings and Vaqueros de Bayamón (2024–present)

 On 27 May 2024, Cooks signed a three-year deal with the Sydney Kings.
 He was named to the All-NBL Second Team for the 2024–25 season.
 On 11 February 2025, the NBL announced a mandatory provisional one-month suspension had been imposed on Cooks due to an adverse analytical finding from a standard in-competition anti-doping test.
 He missed the Kings' knock-out final against the Adelaide 36ers.
 The suspension ended on 7 March 2025 with no further recourse.

+In the 2025–26 NBL season, Cooks helped the Kings reach the championship series.
+He had 19 points, 12 rebounds (seven offensive), four assists, three steals and one block in game 5 to lift the Kings to the championship and Cooks' third title.

+Following the 2025–26 NBL season, Cooks joined the Vaqueros de Bayamón of the Baloncesto Superior Nacional for the 2026 season alongside Kings teammate Jaylin Galloway.
+In 15 games, he averaged 15.3 points, 6.8 rebounds, 1.8 assists and 1.1 blocks per game.

+On 4 August 2026, it was revealed that Cooks had served a one-month suspension that ended on 4 July 2026 after testing positive for THC during an in-competition doping control test.